hackcd/RemoteKeylogger/README.md

 	`-Dynamic Registry Modification`<br />
 	`-Process Monitoring`<br />

-# Persistance
+# Persistence
-This tool does create a registry key to ensure persistance
+This tool does create a registry key to ensure persistence